 Espresso Dark Chocolate Sponge Cake

-This cake is one of my favorites.
-It’s essentially a chiffon cake that I put an Italian twist to it.
-It’s super light, spongy and so delicate.
-It goes well with a scoop of vanilla gelato and a shot or two of espresso, or a hot home made latte.
-And that to me, is a meal in itself.
+The end result is super light, spongy and very delicate.
+It goes well with a scoop of vanilla gelato, and a shot or two of espresso.
+Or even a hot homemade latte.
+And that to me, can be a meal in itself.

 Espresso Dark Chocolate Sponge Cake